How Does A Permanent Injury Affect Virginia Workers’ Compensation

 When your doctor orders an FCE, it frequently means you are getting close to maximum medical improvement, and you may be ready to return to some form of work.
 Not only do the FCE tests help determine whether and what kinds of work activities you are capable of doing, but they also are designed to show if you are not giving your best effort on the test.
 So, there’s no real way to fake or “beat” the FCE testing process.
 We tell our clients to just do their best on the FCE and be willing to tell the physical therapist how you are feeling during the test.

 After you have completed the FCE testing, the therapist in conjunction with your doctor, will usually give you a rating, which specifies what percentage of loss you have as a result of your injury.
-Then, based on the percentage of loss you have as a result of your injury, you may be entitled to a certain number of weeks of compensation.
+Then, based on the percentage of loss you have as a result of your injury, you may be entitled to a certain number of weeks of temporary total disability benefits for your workers compensation claim.

 Va.
-Code § 65.2-503 provides for the following amounts of compensation for each of these body parts:
+Code § 65.2-503 (Virginia Workers’ Compensation Act) provides for the following amounts of workers’ compensation benefits for each of these body parts:

 - Thumb — 60 weeks